Solifenacin: Interactions

 Solifenacin is metabolized in the liver by the cytochrome P450 enzyme CYP3A4.
 When administered concomitantly with drugs that inhibit CYP3A4, such as ketoconazole, the metabolism of solifenacin is impaired, leading to an increase in its concentration in the body and a reduction in its excretion.

 As stated above, solifenacin may also prolong the QT interval.
 Therefore, administering it concomitantly with drugs which also have this effect, such as moxifloxacin or pimozide, can theoretically increase the risk of arrhythmia.

 Pharmacology

 Mechanism of action

 Solifenacin is a competitive cholinergic receptor antagonist, selective for the M3 receptor subtype.
+However, it is said to also act as an antagonist of the other four muscarinic acetylcholine receptors.

 The binding of acetylcholine to these receptors, particularly M3, plays a critical role in the contraction of smooth muscle.
 By preventing the binding of acetylcholine to these receptors, solifenacin reduces smooth muscle tone in the bladder, allowing the bladder to retain larger volumes of urine and reducing the number of micturition, urgency and incontinence episodes.
 Because of a long elimination half life, a once-a-day dose can offer 24-hour control of the urinary bladder smooth muscle tone.